citp/privacy-policy-historical/j/jj/jjs/jjshouse.com.md

-> *The following text is extracted and transformed from the jjshouse.com privacy policy that was archived on 2011-12-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111219195305id_/http%3A//www.jjshouse.com/about/help.php%3Fpage_id%3D86) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jjshouse.com privacy policy that was archived on 2012-06-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120603111917id_/http%3A//www.jjshouse.com/about/help.php%3Fpage_id%3D86) for the most accurate reproduction.*

-# Privacy Notice
+# Privacy Notice-JJsHouse.com

 JJsHouse.com respects your privacy and takes your online safety seriously.
 In order to provide you with the best products, efficient customer service and timely updates, we record a variety of information from your visit to our site.
 To better protect your privacy, we provide the notice below explaining our online information practices and the choices you can make about the way your information is collected and used.

-###  **JJsHouse.com’s Privacy Policy**
+###  **JJsHouse.com ’s Privacy Policy**

-Thank you for accessing the website ("Site") of JJsHouse.com Limited (all references to “us” and “our" refer to JJsHouse.com).
+Thank you for accessing the website ("Site") of JJsHouse.com Limited (all references to “us” and “our" refer to JJsHouse.com ).
 We respect your privacy and want you to know about the policies we have in place to protect your personal information.

 This Privacy Policy explains:
 1\. how we collect, use, and (under certain conditions) disclose your personal information;